 And even under strenuous circumstances, we find unique ways to connect to each other over coffee, whether it’s a virtual coffee date with long-distance friends or giving back to the communities who give so much already.

 “We started opening a way for people to donate coffee, online, to people on the front lines,” Sandbeck explained.
 “This really resurrected the idea of coffee culture again.
 What coffee is really about!
 And that felt good... something we could achieve in that moment.”

 For some, conversations with regulars have adopted a new tone, thanks to muffled masks and lack of animation.
 “I’m such a mouth reader!
 I can’t get the full picture with the masks,” Sandbeck said.

-Stranger still, latté art has taken the back seat in some cafés, since to-go cups are instantly capped and cover any design that would normally steal the show in regular mugs.
-The challenge for us, as coffee professionals, is figuring out how to replicate the warmth that we associate with cafés.
-Latté art and mood music could change, but the essence of coffee is truly immortal.
+Stranger still, latté art has taken the back seat in some cafés, since every to-go drink is instantly capped, covering any design that would normally steal the show in regular mugs.
+The challenge for every coffee drinker is figuring out how to replicate the warmth that we associate with cafés beyond crafting a hot espresso drink.
+Latté art and mood music could change, but the essence of great coffee is truly immortal.